 Discovery of Planet Nine or Planet X?

 Now a new candidate has emerged to take that position.
-Researchers from the California Institute of Technology (Caltech) in the US have found evidence for a new object nicknamed “Planet X” deep in the solar system.
+Researchers led by Mike Brown at the California Institute of Technology (Caltech) in the US have found evidence for a new object nicknamed “Planet X” deep in the solar system.
 This hypothetical Neptune-sized planet is predicted to orbit our sun in a highly elongated orbit far beyond Pluto.
 The object is estimated to have a mass about 10 times that of Earth and orbit about 20 times farther from the sun than Neptune.
 This planet may take around 10,000-20,000 Earth years to make one orbit around the sun!